What is a Residuary Clause?

 Rather than listing out every specific asset they owned, I used a residuary clause to accomplish their goals.
-They became alarmed when they read their Wills because they were concerned that an item not specifically identified would not pass according to their wishes.
+They became alarmed when they read their Wills.
+They were concerned that if their Wills did not specifically identify each item they owned, the item would not pass according to their wishes.

 What is a Specific Gift?